Spring 2020 Courses

 PHIL 281 OL: Topics in Ethics: Vittur Ethics/ Nurs

 This course addresses a variety of topics that change by semester in the areas of normative ethics, applied ethics and meta-ethics.
 (M3) Cantens.

 Moravian college students will study the history and legacy of atomic weapons, and ideologies and cultural apparatus of support and resistance.
 They will meet periodically (through videoconferencing) with peers from Nagasaki University/RECNA who are engaged in the same study, with the goal of developing a joint conference presentation, as part of their co-attendance at the 2020 Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons, to take place in New York City beginning April 27, 2020.
 Costs to be determined by the time of Oct. registration.
 Interested students should email Dr. Kelly Denton-Borhaug with a brief paragraph regarding their background and interest.
 All students need the signature of the instructor to register for the course.
 This is an InFocus Town Hall course.
 This means that students will undertake an InFocus-related research project as part of their work in this class, and will attend the April 23 InFocus Town Hall from 6:00 -- 9:00 pm.
 Denton-Borhaug.

 PHIL 355 OL: Meta-Ethics

 A study of the fundamental concepts of morality from metaphysical, epistemological, semantic, and psychological perspectives.
+Prerequisite: PHIL 222 or PHIL 224 or permission of the instructor.
+Spring, Alternative Years.
 Cantens.
-Prerequisites: PHIL 222 or PHIL 224 or permission of the instructor.
-Spring, Alternative Years.